Nipple vasospasm and breastfeeding

 - some medicines

-If cold temperatures trigger your symptoms, consider dressing in light layers, which you can take off easily if you feel you’re overheating.
+If cold temperatures trigger your symptoms, consider dressing in light layers.
+You can take them off easily if you feel you're overheating.

-There are other strategies you can try, for example:
+There are other strategies you can try — here are some examples:

-- Apply a warm compress or heat pack straight after breastfeeding.
+- Apply a warm compress or heat pack soon after breastfeeding.

-- Breast warmers made from wool or reflective materials can also be soothing.
-Ask your pharmacist about the options available.
+- Use breast or nipple warmers made from wool or reflective materials — ask your pharmacist about the options available.

-- Try avoiding caffeine — some people report that avoiding this is helpful.
+- Avoid caffeine — some people report that this is helpful.

 Do supplements help for nipple vasospasm?